 Professor of Political Science

-- 2012-present: SACS COC Compliance Certification Review Team Co-Chair, Lynchburg College
+- 2012-present, SACS COC Compliance Certification Review Team Co-Chair, University of Lynchburg

-- 2000-present: Professor of Political Science, Lynchburg College
+- 2000-present, Professor of Political Science, University of Lynchburg

 - Leadership studies